lipzy13/Alipp-belajar-ngodeng/README.md

 # Alipp belajar ngodeng

-My journey through learning fundamental coding such as algorithm, data structure, and logical thinking code in :
+My journey through learning fundamental coding such as algorithm, data structure, and logical thinking.\
+code in :

-C++
+- C++
-Python
+- Python
-Javascript
+- Javascript
-++ More to go
+- More to go